zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        2. If the CDS record does not match any DNSKEY record then add the name server IP address and CDS record key tag to the *No Match CDS With DNSKEY* set.
-       3. Else, if bit 7 of the flag field of the DNSKEY that the DS record points to is set to 0 (nil) then add the name server IP address and CDS record key tag to the *CDS points to non-zone DNSKEY* set.
+       3. Else, if bit 7 of the flags field of the DNSKEY that the DS record points to is unset (value 0) then add the name server IP address and CDS record key tag to the *CDS points to non-zone DNSKEY* set.
        4. Else, do:
-          *  If there is no RRSIG for the DNSKEY RRset created by the DNSKEY record that the CDS record points at then add the name server IP address and key tag of CDS record to the *DNSKEY Not Signed By CDS* set.
+          1. If the DNSKEY RRset has not been signed by the DNSKEY record that the CDS record points at then add the name server IP address and key tag of CDS record to the *DNSKEY Not Signed By CDS* set.
-          *  If there is no RRSIG for the CDS RRset created by the DNSKEY record that the CDS record points at then add the name server IP address and key tag of CDS record to the *CDS Not Signed By CDS* set.
+          2. If the CDS RRset has not been signed by the DNSKEY record that the CDS record points at then add the name server IP address and key tag of CDS record to the *DNSKEY Not Signed By CDS* set.
-          *  If bit 15 of the flag field of the DNSKEY that the DS record points to is set to 0 (nil) then add the name server IP address and the key tag of the CDS record to the *CDS points to non-SEP DNSKEY* set.
+          3. If bit 15 of the flags field of the DNSKEY that the DS record points at is unset (value 0) then add the name server IP address and the key tag of the CDS record to the *CDS points to non-SEP DNSKEY* set.
-    7. If there are no RRSIG records for the CDS RRset, then add the name server IP address to the *CDS Not Signed* set.
+    7. If CDS RRset is not signed, then add the name server IP address to the *CDS Not Signed* set.
-    8. Else, for each RRSIG over the CDS RRset do:
+    8. Else, for each RRSIG for the CDS RRset do:
-       1. If the key tag of the RRSIG does not match any DNSKEY then add the name server IP address and key tag to the *CDS Signed By Unknown DNSKEY* set.
+       1. If the key tag of the RRSIG does not match any DNSKEY record in the DNSKEY RRset then add the name server IP address and key tag to the *CDS Signed By Unknown DNSKEY* set.
        2. Else, if the RRSIG cannot be validated by the DNSKEY it refers to by key tag, then add the name server IP and RRSIG